-It could be that you want to share your knowledge with others in your line of business.
+It could be you want to share your knowledge with others in your line of business.
 Or it could be a post that tells somebody looking for your services how much you can help them.

-Notice how I use ‘You‘ and ‘Your‘ more than ‘Me‘ and ‘I‘.
+Notice how I use ‘You‘ and ‘Your‘ more than ‘Me‘ and ‘I‘?

 I ask for people to tell me about their experiences to up the engagement in my post.

-And yes, at the end I explain that I know not all people enjoy writing and give them the option of hiring me.
+And yes, at the end I explain I know not all people enjoy writing and give them the option of hiring me.
 I tell them to do it themselves but entice them with the possibility of letting me take care of everything.

-Isn’t that much better than ramming the hard sell down their throats?
+Now, isn’t that much better than ramming the hard sell down their throats?